xatier/rc-files/README.md

 my rcfiles
 ==========

-usage
+Usage
 -----

-clone the repo and add links to the files
+Clone the repo and add links to the files

 ```
 git clone git@github.com:xatier/rc-files.git
-ln -s rc-files/xxx ~/.xxx
+cp rc-files/xxx ~/.xxx
 ```

-license
+License
 -------

 All codes are under their own license(s) from the original projects.